5 Segmentation

 sapply(birthYear,f_seg_generation_def)

 Programmers thrive on criticizing this sort of function.
 There are often algorithmic methods for simplifying this sort of operation.
-The switch function can sometimes be used in R and other languages.
-Who cares if you aren’t dealing with massive data sets?
+The switch function in R and other languages can sometimes be used.
+As long as you aren’t dealing with massive data sets, who cares?
 This is readable and will get the job done.
-SQL joins are more efficient than an if-then statement, which is generally a good direction to begin with larger data sets.

 In our case, we have already calculated the distance.
 We’ll use quantiles to place 60% of our customers in one of four buckets.